vercel/modelfusion/docs/integration/model-provider/anthropic.md

 ### Chat prompt

 You an use [mapChatPromptToAnthropicFormat()](/api/modules#mapchatprompttoanthropicformat) to use [chat prompts](/api/modules#chatprompt) with OpenAI chat models.
-It is avaialble as a shorthand method:
+It is available as a shorthand method:

 ```ts
 const textStream = await streamText(